Renikeji19/Super-Store-Sales-Data-Analysis/README.md

 (d) All the losses made in Tables, bookcases and Supplies sub-categories were recorded in 10 States.

-The following strategies are recommended to increase the profit margin in the weak areas;
+The following strategies are recommended to increase the profit margin in the weak areas:

-An extensive Market research would help the Store in making decisions on cutting low-margin products, price increases(by determining how much more customers would be willing to spend on the products),   and marketing strategies to boost sales.
-Also, the cost of goods sold can be reduced through effective vendor management to improve profitability.
+- Phase out or optimize pricing for high-cost, low-margin items
+- Perform market research to reassess value perception for Furniture SKUs
+- Reduce excessive discounting in underperforming segments
+- Launch targeted campaigns to boost sales in the Home Office segment